iScrapeData/toolbox/cloud_scraper/README.md

 Creating a service account key for local authentication:
 If you're running on your VM, you won't need the keys that I call with the Client() in the helper files, but I included them anyway to make it easier for you when if you use the files on a non-authenticated GCP platform, or your local computer.

 You'll store this JSON file (your-gcp-service-key.json) key in your project's main folder (where I have the placeholder) to authenticate to your GCP resources.
 Be sure to give it the permission it needs when you created (usually read/write permission for logging and storage buckets).
 With that said, for best practice, use the <em>least privileged</em> concept - only the permission needed for the project.
 I give my scrapers permission to read/write logs and to read/write bucket data.
 But not delete permissions.
-That give me a built in method to avoid duplicate entries.
+That gives me a built in method to avoid duplicate entries.

 https://console.cloud.google.com/apis/credentials/serviceaccountkey